Distinguished varieties in a family of domains associated with spectral interpolation and operator theory: Introduction

-It turns out that every distinguished variety in $\mathbb G_n$ and $\mathbb D^n$ is an affine algebraic curve which is also a complete intersection.
-In Theorem \ref{model1}, we obtain a concrete functional model for isometric-operator tuples associated with $\overline{\mathbb G_n}$.
-We apply this functional model in Theorem \ref{thm:VN} and show that for a class of commuting operator tuples having $\overline{\mathbb G_n}$ as a spectral set, there are associated distinguished varieties on which von Neumann inequality holds for all holomorphic matricial polynomials.
-Therefore, it follows that rational dilation succeeds for these operator tuples on the associated distinguished varieties.
-We prove that every distinguished variety in $\mathbb G_n$ and $\mathbb D_n$ is polynomially convex.
-Also we show by explicit construction that every distinguished variety in $\mathbb G_3$ gives rise to a distinguished variety in $\mathbb G_2$ and $\mathbb D^2$.
-These are the main results of this article.\\
+In Theorems \ref{thm:DVchar} \& \ref{thm:DVchar-1} of this paper, we characterize all distinguished varieties in the symmetrized polydisc and represent them as the Taylor joint spectrum of certain commuting complex square matrices of same order.
+The Taylor joint spectrum of a finitely many commuting square matrices is just the set of their joint-eigenvalues.
+We prove that every distinguished variety in $\mathbb G_n$ is a part of an affine algebraic curve, which itself is also a set-theoretic complete intersection.
+In Theorem \ref{model1}, we obtain a concrete functional model for pure $\Gamma_n$-isometries.
+We apply this functional model in Theorem \ref{thm:VN} to show that a $\Gamma_n$-contraction $(S_1, \dots ,S_{n-1}, P)$ and its adjoint $(S_1^*, \dots , S_{n-1}^*,P^*)$ admit normal $\partial \ov{\Lambda}_{\Sigma}-$dilation for a unique distinguished variety $\Lambda_{\Sigma}$ in $\gn$, if the $\ft$-tuple $(F_1, \dots ,F_{n-1})$ defines $\Lambda_{\Sigma}$.
+As a consequence of a celebrated theorem of Arveson (see Theorem \ref{Arveson}) it follows that the $\Gamma_n$-contractions $(S_1, \dots ,S_{n-1},P)$ and $(S_1^*, \dots ,S_{n-1}^*,P^*)$ satisfy von Neumann's inequality on an algebraic curve $\Lambda_{\Sigma}$ lying in $\gn$ for any holomorphic matricial polynomial.
+In the same section, we prove that every distinguished variety in $\mathbb G_n$ is polynomially convex.
+Also, we show by explicit construction that every distinguished variety in $\mathbb G_3$ gives rise to a distinguished variety in $\mathbb G_2$.
+In Section \ref{sec:02}, we discuss in brief the notion of Taylor joint spectrum and recollect from the literature a few results on the symmetrized polydisc which will be used in sequel.\\